 3.5.1 How do we protect the security of your information?

 We have security systems, practices and procedures in place to safeguard your privacy.
 We may use cloud storage or third party servers to store the personal information we hold about you.
-These services are subject to regular audit and the people who handle your personal information have the training, knowledge, skills and commitment to protect it from unauthorised access or misuse.
+These services are subject to regular audit and the people who handle your personal information have the training, knowledge, skills and commitment to protect it from unauthorised access, disclosure or misuse.

 If you use the secure adviser, member or employer sections of our websites, we will verify your identity by your username and password.
 Once verified, you will have access to secured content.
 You are responsible for maintaining the secrecy of your login details.